- 1 can (15 ounces) solid-pack pumpkin

 - In a large bowl, combine the first eight ingredients; beat until well blended.
 Combine the flour, cinnamon, baking soda and salt; gradually beat into pumpkin mixture until blended.
 Stir in pecans.

-- Transfer to a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 35-45 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 35-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - For frosting, in a small bowl, beat cream cheese and butter until fluffy.
 Add confectioners' sugar and vanilla; beat until smooth.
 Frost cake.
 Store in the refrigerator.
 Yield: 18 servings.